 Unibody Laptop Dual Drive

-Increase the storage space in your laptop by replacing the optical drive with a second hard drive.
+Increase the storage space in your laptop by replacing the optical drive with a second hard drive or SSD.

 MacBook Pro 13" Unibody 8x SATA SuperDrive (Used)